Jennifer Campbell, PMP, EP

 Community Relations Specialist

 Emma Wilson is one of our Community Relations Specialists.
 Emma completed her Bachelor of Arts in Economics and Environmental Studies at the University of Victoria.
-She has over 3 years’ experience in community based monitoring, research, and management of cultural and historical environmental data throughout British Columbia, Alberta, and Northwest Territories.
+She has experience in community based monitoring, research, and management of cultural and historical environmental data throughout British Columbia, Alberta, and Northwest Territories.
 She has strong engagement skills and is experienced in facilitating and conducting interviews based on Traditional Knowledge and Indigenous laws.
 Her attention to detail has produced quality stewardship reports, consultation tracking, and responses to regulators.
 Emma has successfully developed and delivered community feedback sessions and workshops and is passionate about incorporating Indigenous perspectives into local management systems and policies.

 Community Relations Specialist